Heat pumps

 Read more: Geothermal heat pumps

-As with everything we do, Comfort Solutions Ireland research all products and systems, to ensure that they meet all requirements in terms of building regulations and compliance with energy standards.
-You can always trust us to ensuret that any product or system has all the suitable certification and safety requirements.
-Below are the Ecodesign and Energy Labels for our range of Ecoforest heat pumps.
+As with everything we do, Comfort Solutions Retrofit researches all products and systems, to ensure that they meet all requirements in terms of building regulations and compliance with energy standards.
+You can always trust us to ensure that any product or system has all the suitable certification and safety requirements.